Karumi/project-quality-assurance/scala-server-quality-assurance.md

 * Create different configurable versions to point to different environments or support different behaviors of the software using simple config changes.

-* Configure your debug and release builds.
+* Configure the debug and release builds.

 * Always disable stats tracking while running tests or using your app from a development environment.
 The only safe way to do it is to block tracking from your production code specifically.
 To detect a test environment, you can test if there is any test class loaded.